 Learn More About the Program

-LVC’s MSLP program is pre-accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
-Through coursework and clinical experiences, you’ll gain the skills to help individuals with autism, Alzheimer’s disease, swallowing disorders, and brain injuries build—or rebuild—the ability to communicate.
+Through coursework and clinical experiences in our CAA-accredited MSLP program, you’ll gain the skills to help individuals with autism, Alzheimer’s disease, swallowing disorders, and brain injuries build—or rebuild—the ability to communicate.
 You’ll cover caseload management, autism, several disorders, and more.
 Take 15-week fall and spring courses and seven-week summer courses.

 Experience That Speaks Volumes